E-wave112/nodeshop/README.md

 Functionalities include:
 - The ability for users to store items in a cart
-- The ability for users to make live payments via the integrated [paystack](https://paystack.com/) payment gateway
+- The ability for users to make live payments via [paystack](https://paystack.com/) payment gateway
 - The ability for users to filter products based on their categories and purchase any quantity of any product.
 - A notification is email sent asynchronously to users on completion of ordering or fully purchasing a product.
 - A Google Oauth 2.0 authentication pipeline to verify user's credentials